 Please check out reserves listed below, campgrounds listed above, and see our Caravan Parks and Holiday Parks directory for more tourist parks in beach and bush localities.

-State Forests are now few and far between in our region, but free camping is available in State Forest parks shown below, where facilities are available.
+State Forests are now few and far between in our region, however free camping is available in State Forest parks shown below, where facilities are available.

 Please note.
 Free camping sites are not common in our region, and in popular coastal locations, it is against local bylaws.
 In Tweed and Byron Shires in particular, rangers conduct regular patrols, especially along beaches and in nature reserves.
 If you're found camping in a prohibited place, you will be asked to pack up and move on, and you may also get a fine.